 The chart illustrates the point by comparing annual salary cap charges for Vincent Jackson, the receiver Tampa Bay signed in free agency last offseason, to the cap charges for Kendall Wright, the wide receiver Tennessee drafted with the 20th pick of the draft.

 I'm not comparing Jackson to Wright as players.
 I'm not comparing either one of them to Cruz, either.
 The point is one of cost, and I make it under the assumption the Rams would be getting a very good receiver in the first round.

 As noted in the chat, Wright's contract as the 20th pick is scheduled to count $8.2 million against the cap over four years.
 The contract Jackson signed counted nearly twice as much in 2012 alone.
 It is scheduled to consume $55 million in cap space over five seasons.

-So if the Rams can find their version of Cruz in the first round, they will come out far ahead.
-The question, of course, is whether the Rams can find that kind of value, and whether the cost associated with Cruz is worthwhile.
+So, if the Rams could find their version of Cruz in the first round, they would come out far ahead.
+The question, of course, is whether the Rams could find that kind of value, and whether the cost associated with Cruz would be worthwhile.